jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 Variables are actually hoisted too, but when you use `let` to define a variable it doesn't actually have a value until it's declared.
 That's why there's a Temporal Dead Zone.
 The variable is hoisted, but since there's no value trying to use it throws an error.

 This is actually the most important difference between declaring variables with the new `let` keyword and the old `var` keyword. `var` variables are hoisted **and assigned the value `undefined` if they're not initialized**.
 That means you can reference them before they're assigned a value, which rarely works out well for anyone.
-Just use `let` instead so you get an error if you try to do that.
+Just use `let` instead so you get an error if you try to do that, because it's unlikely to be something you do intentionally.

 #### Arrow Function Expressions